hotwax/oms-documentation/Promise date change communication.md

 ### Step 1: Identify Promise Date Changes

-The BulkSendPromiseDateChange service in OMS identifies all the purchase order (PO) items whose promise dates have changed in the last 30 minutes.
+The BulkSendPromiseDateChange service in OMS identifies all the sales order items whose promise dates have changed in the last 30 minutes.
 The frequency of this service is configurable as per requirement, but it is recommended to set it to 30 minutes.

 #### Service Details:
 ```